This blog is dedicated to rugby boots, one of the most important pieces of equipment for any rugby player taking to the field.

-With the start of the new season only a few weeks away, we have dedicated our latest blog entry to rugby boots, your essential piece of kit.
-Over the past few years, the rise in technology used in boot development has been staggering and here at Rugbystuff.com, we deal with the best and most up to date boots from the leading brands, helping you maximise your performance for the upcoming season.
+Over the past few years, the rise in technology used in boot development has been staggering and here at Rugbystuff.com, we deal with the best and most up-to-date boots from the leading brands, helping you maximise your performance throughout the season.

 Due to the high demand for these football-style boots among forwards as well as backs, some boots nowadays feature a neoprene "bootie", offering this support but maintaining the lightweight aspect of modern boots.

 To differentiate between positions, manufacturers have made backs boots lighter weight than those of the forwards, allowing the pack to have sturdy boots, ideal for scrummaging, while the sprinters and kickers in the backs can have light boots which promotes fast running.

 Another question we are frequently asked to do with studs is whether or not blades are legal.
 The simple answer to this is yes.
-As long as they are not interpreted as “sharp or abrasive” by the referee (LAW 4(4b), IRB Regulations) then they are fine to use.
+As long as they are not interpreted as “sharp or abrasive” by the referee (LAW 4(4b), World Rugby Regulations) then they are fine to use.

 The main piece of advice we can give to avoid this becoming an issue is to not wear your boots on hard grounds such as concrete as this will cause the studs to sharpen and wear at an unexpected rate.
 Ultimately its down to the referee’s discretion whether a stud is safe for use so please beware of worn studs.

-All rugby boots are categorised into soft ground (SG) and firm ground (FG) boots.
+All rugby boots are categorised into soft ground (SG) and firm ground boots (FG).
 Soft ground boots are made for playing on natural grass surfaces, muddy pitches, just the kind of thing you will find through most of the rugby season in the UK.

-On the other hand, firm ground footwear is targeted for use on natural firm ground pitches which you will come across in sunnier and drier southern hemisphere conditions as well as artificial surfaces, such as 3G and 4G pitches.
+On the other hand, firm ground footwear is targeted for use on natural firm ground surfaces which you will come across in sunnier and drier southern hemisphere conditions as well as artificial pitches, such as 3G and 4G pitches.

-It is vital to get the correct studs.
+It is vital to get the correct type of stud.
 By using the wrong studs on the incorrect surface, you risk causing damage to both yourself and the boot.

 You’ll know immediately once your foot is in a boot with a good width fitting for you – it will feel comfortable and right down the sides of your feet.
 Too narrow and you’ll know about it pretty quick – however boots will stretch out slightly in width over time.